jonhoo/hanabot/README.md

  0. Download and install [Rust](https://www.rust-lang.org/).
  1. Create a new Slack App [here](https://api.slack.com/apps).
 When it asks you how you want it to create the app, select "From Manifest", and paste in the JSON from `slack-manifest.json`.
-Hit "Save Changes".
  2. Go to the "App Home" tab, and under "Show Tabs", check the box that says "Allow users to send ..." so that users can DM the bot.
  3. Go to the "Basic Information" tab, and generate an "App-Level Token".
 Give it `connections:write` access so that it can be used for socket communication.
 Copy that token.
+ 4. While you're on that page, go ahead and add `icon.png` as the app's icon and fiddle with its colors (if you want).
- 4. Next, open the "Install App" tab and hit "Install to <Your Workspace>".
-This will print out a "Bot User OAuth Token".
+ 5. Next, open the "Install App" tab and hit "Install to <Your Workspace>".
+If you're an admin for the workspace, this step will take you to the workspace to approve the bot, otherwise, it'll request the bot to be installed by your admins.
+ 6. When the bot is approved, this page will show a "Bot User OAuth Token".
 Copy that token as well.
- 5. Run the bot with
+ 7. Finally, run the bot with

     ```console
     $ env "SLACK_APP_TOKEN=XXX" "SLACK_API_TOKEN=YYY" cargo run
     ```

     where `XXX` is the "App-Level Token" and `YYY` is the "Bot User OAuth Token".

-At this point, the bot should make an announcement in `#hanabi` that players can join.
+Note that the app persists its state to `state.json` every time a game progresses, and loads that file on startup, so you'll want to run the bot from the same persistent storage each time.

+At this point, players should be able to join by messaging the Hanabi app with the word "join"!

 ## Usage